AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

-Another important and rapidly advancing field is 3D shape generation, which aims to generate novel 3D shapes and objects.
-The ability to swiftly generate 3D assets can be very useful, particularly in sectors like manufacturing and entertainment, where it aids in rapid prototyping and design exploration.
-Notably, when generating 3D shapes, users can choose to generate the 3D shape in various 3D representations: voxel, point cloud, mesh, or neural implicit fields, where each 3D representation generally adopts different settings and backbones, and each have their own characteristics, advantages and disadvantages.
-A visualization of the various 3D representations is shown in Fig.~\ref{figure:3d_bunny}.
+When generating 3D shapes, users can choose to generate the 3D shape in various 3D representations: voxel, point cloud, mesh, or neural implicit fields.
+The choice of 3D representation is crucial as each 3D representation generally adopts different settings and backbones, and each have their own characteristics, advantages and disadvantages.
+A visualization of the various 3D representations is shown in Figure \ref{figure:3d_bunny}.
 In practice, for many tasks a specific representation can be more suited than the other, where considerations can include the memory efficiency, ease of handling the representation, and the cost of obtaining supervision signals.
-Below, we further categorize the 3D shape generation methods based on the generated output 3D data representation of each method.
-Tab.~\ref{table:3D_methods} reports the performance of some representative 3D shape methods.
+Below, we further categorize the unconditional 3D shape generation methods based on the generated output 3D data representation of each method.
+Table \ref{table:3D_methods} reports the performance of some representative 3D shape methods.